Kenosha County, Wisconsin: Government

 The county legislature is known as the Board of Supervisors.
 It consists of 23 members, each elected from single-member districts.
 The county executive is elected in a spring countywide, nonpartisan vote.
 The county executive is Samantha Kerkman.
 The district attorney, treasurer, clerk, and register of deeds are elected in fall countywide, partisan elections held in presidential years, while the sheriff and clerk of circuit court are elected in fall countywide, partisan elections held in gubernatorial years.

 Politics

 In presidential elections, Kenosha County has voted Democratic for most of the past century.
 In 2016, Donald Trump became the first Republican presidential candidate to win the county since President Nixon in 1972.
-Trump won it again in 2020, this time with an outright majority of the vote, marking the first consecutive victories for the GOP in Kenosha County since 1928.
+In 2020 and 2024, Trump was able to gain more of the vote share with 2024 being the highest share for a Republican since 1972.

+Education

+Libraries

+Library services are provided by the Kenosha County Library System (KCLS), comprising the Kenosha Public Library (KPL), serving the city of Kenosha and the village of Pleasant Prairie, and the Community Library, which serves the town of Randall and the villages of Paddock Lake, Salem Lakes, and Twin Lakes.